zachczx/gorant/README.md

 1. Docker
 2. Makefile

+## To Do

+1. Forgot/reset password
+2. Real time posts with SSE

 ## Notes for Choice of Auth

 1. Stytch introduced about 250ms on localhost owing to service.CheckAuthentication()